LGBTQ rights in the United States: Opposition

+While support for same-sex marriage has increased significantly since the Obergefell decision, support has fallen slightly since its peak in 2023.
+Democratic and independent support has remained largely stable, while Republican support fell from its peak at 55% in 2021 to 41% in 2025.

-The main opponents of LGBTQ rights in the U.S. have generally been religious fundamentalists.
-According to Pew Research Center, the majority, 59%, of evangelical Protestants oppose same-sex marriage.
-Between 2016 and 2017, views among Baby boomers and the Silent Generation, older evangelicals born before 1964, have shown practically no change from 25% then to 26% now.
-Conservatives cite various Bible passages from the Old and New Testaments as their justification for opposing LGBTQ rights.
+The main opponents of LGBTQ rights in the U.S. have generally been conservative Christians.
+As of 2024, the majority (62%) of evangelical Protestants oppose same-sex marriage.
+While evangelical support is the lowest among any religious group, it has increased from 28% in 2014 to 36% in 2024.
+Arguments against LGBTQ rights are largely based on religious objections.
 Regionally, LGBTQ rights opposition has been strongest in the South and in other states with a large rural and conservative population, particularly the Bible Belt.

 Late in 1979, a new religious revival among conservative evangelical Protestants and Roman Catholics ushered in the conservatism politically aligned with the Christian right that would reign in the United States during the 1980s, becoming another obstacle for the progress of the LGBTQ rights movement.
 During the HIV/AIDS epidemic of the 1980s, LGBTQ communities were further stigmatized as they became the focus of mass hysteria, suffered isolation and marginalization, and were targeted with extreme acts of violence.
 As the movement for same-sex marriage has developed, many national and/or international organizations have opposed that movement.
 Those organizations include the American Family Association, the Christian Coalition, Family Research Council, Focus on the Family, Save Our Children, NARTH, the Catholic Church, The Church of Jesus Christ of Latter-day Saints (LDS Church), the Southern Baptist Convention, Alliance for Marriage, Alliance Defending Freedom, Liberty Counsel, and the National Organization for Marriage.